Structure-Guided Image Completion with Image-level and Object-level Semantic Discriminators: Method

 \subsection{A Fully Automatic Pipeline for Standard Inpainting}

 Guided inpainting approaches~\cite{deepfillv2,sesame,sketchedit} usually assume the presence of a guidance map.
-To support the fully automatic inpainting use case using our guided inpainting model, we propose a straightforward pipeline to predict panoptic segmentation of the whole image given the incomplete image as input.
-More specifically, we first use an off-the-shelf inpainting method CM-GAN~\cite{cmgan} or CoModGAN~\cite{comodgan} trained with random holes to generate an initial completed image and apply PanopticFCN~\cite{panopticFCN} to generate a panoptic layout of the output.
-Next, the panoptic layout prediction and the masked image are passed to our proposed guided inpainting model for inpainting.
-Alternatively, we show that in the first step, we can train a specialist PanopticFCN that takes the incomplete image directly for predicting panoptic segmentation of the entire image.
-Please refer to the supplementary material for more details.
+This reliance often complicates the direct application of guided inpainting methods to conventional image inpainting tasks.
+In this section, we introduce a novel and fully automatic pipeline that adapts our pre-trained guided inpainting model to standard inpainting scenarios.
+Our pipeline to predict panoptic segmentation of the whole image given the incomplete image as input.
+More specifically, our process begins with utilizing an off-the-shelf inpainting method, such as CM-GAN~\cite{cmgan} to produce an initial completed image.
+We then apply PanopticFCN~\cite{panopticFCN} to this image to generate a completed panoptic layout.
+Subsequently, both the predicted panoptic layout and the masked image are fed into our guided inpainting model for further inpainting.
+As an alternative strategy, we demonstrate that it's feasible to train a specialized PanopticFCN model that directly predicts the panoptic segmentation of the whole image from an incomplete one.
+For additional details, please consult the supplementary material.